Rahul-Gupta-525/Dashboard-Analysis/README.md

 # Dashboard-Analysis
-Scrapping the data from IMDB using selenium and then making a dashboard in powerbi
+Scrapping the data from IMDB using selenium and making a dashboard in using PowerBi